hb9kns/plog/README.md

 (This of course won't work in the situation described below, where publication and script execution should run as different users.)

+Example:
+If you had the working directory on the server at `/some/where/` and the (bare) git repo (which you use to push to from a remote location) at `/home/yourself/bare.git` then you could issue the command `./installhook.sh /home/yourself/bare.git /some/where/.git/` on the server to have this set up.
+Please note: the script expects a directory `./hooks/` to be in `/some/where/.git/` and will also verify this.

 #### Publication (blog/glog)

+*(This section may be ignored, if publication happens via git hooks.)*

 As it might not be desirable to publish the generated HTML and pure text files (together with their respective index files) as the same user who